forklift-run/rpi-os-demo/README.md

-their legal right to make their own contributions available under additional licenses by gathering some of their own contributions, copying them into the rpi-os-demo repository, and then making that source code available under the Apache 2.0 License and under the Blue Oak Model License (SPDX-License-Identifier: `Apache-2.0 OR BlueOak-1.0.0`).
+their legal right to make their own contributions available under additional licenses by gathering some of their own contributions, copying them into the rpi-os-demo repository, and then making that source code available under the Apache 2.0 License and under the Blue Oak Model License (SPDX License Identifier: `Apache-2.0 OR BlueOak-1.0.0`).

 ### Contributions

 Contributions to this repository will only be accepted if the contributor has a legal right to make the contributed source code available in this repository under this repository's licenses (which are listed above).
-In particular, this means that we cannot accept a contribution of GPL-licensed source code from [github.com/PlanktoScope/PlanktoScope](https://github.com/PlanktoScope/PlanktoScope) if you are not the author of that source code in the PlanktoScope repository or if you otherwise lack the legal right (e.g. via copyright ownership) to distribute that source code under this repository's licenses.
+In particular, this means that we cannot accept any contribution you make if it includes GPL-licensed source code from [github.com/PlanktoScope/PlanktoScope](https://github.com/PlanktoScope/PlanktoScope) and you are not the author of that source code in the PlanktoScope repository, or if you otherwise lack the legal right (e.g. via copyright ownership) to distribute that source code under this repository's licenses.